jakobib/elag2016-wikidata/README.md

 ## Preparation

-1. Create an account at Wikipedia, Wikidata or any connected Wiki of the Wikimedia Foundation.
+1. Create an account at Wikipedia, Wikidata or any connected Wiki of the Wikimedia Foundation, unless you already have an account.
+You can also create an additional account for the workshop if you want to keep privacy.

 2. Log in to <https://www.wikidata.org/> to make sure your account is enabled.